wyeworks/elixir_console/README.md

 # Roadmap

+Although we don't have a refined ongoing plan yet, we do have a list of possible improvements to do.

+  * Extract the Elixir Sandbox funtionality to its own package.
+  * Allow to spawn a limited amount of processes.
+  * Sandboxed versions of some restricted modules and functions (e.g. in memory implementation of file maniputation functions).
+  * "Sandboxed atoms" (we have some ideas to solve the atoms usage problem, still working on a prototype to confirm if this is feasible).
+  * Provide controlled access to additional concurrency-related functionality (`send`/`receive`, `Agent`, `GenServer`), if possible.

+# About this project

+This project was originally implemented to participate in the [Phoenix Phrenzy](https://phoenixphrenzy.com) contest.
+It is an example of what can be built with [Phoenix](https://phoenixframework.org/) and [LiveView](https://github.com/phoenixframework/phoenix_live_view).

+Beyond its main purpose, this is also an experimental project.
+In particular, we are interested on doing additional research around the idea of having a way to run untrusted Elixir code in a sandboxed manner, relying on an Elixir-only solution (one that could be provided as a package).

+The authors of the project are [Noelia](https://github.com/noelia-lencina), [Ignacio](https://github.com/iaguirre88), [Javier](https://github.com/JavierM42) and [Jorge](https://github.com/jmbejar).
+Special thanks to [WyeWorks](https://www.wyeworks.com WyeWorks) for providing working hours to be dedicated to this project.

 # Contributing

 Everyone is invited to open issues or pull requests that help us to extend and improve the Elixir Web Console.
+All contributions will be welcomed :tada:

-Given this project is in its early stages and the nature of the problem, we feel that security vulnerabilities exist.
-If you have found any related issue, please let us know privatelly at [elixirconsole@wyeworks.com](mailto:elixirconsole@wyeworks.com)
+Given the nature of the problem, we feel that security vulnerabilities actually exist.
+If you have found any related issue, please let us know privatelly at [elixirconsole@wyeworks.com](mailto:elixirconsole@wyeworks.com).
+We think that the strong Elixir community can play a relevant role helping us to keep this website robust and safe :muscle:.